-The developer must submit a traffic control plan by a Registered Traffic Engineer to be approved by the City.
+The applicant must submit a traffic control plan by a registered traffic engineer to be approved by the City.
 The plan shall include a temporary traffic control plan for work in the right of way as well as a routing plan for all vehicles used during construction.
 All traffic control signs must be reviewed and approved by the City prior to commencement of work.
-The City has adopted Manual on Uniform Traffic Control Devices (MUTCD) standards for all signage and striping work throughout the City.
+The applicant must comply with the City's Manual on Uniform Traffic Control Devices (MUTCD) standards for all signage and striping work throughout the City.